DevJoaoVitorB/Projeto_Algoritmos/README.md

-# 📝 Algorithm Project
+# Algorithm Project
-> This repository has the Development of Project of the second term of the Algorithm Discipline which consists in analyze sorting algorithms seeking a critical understanding of the efficiency of each of the and also when and how they can be used in the best way.
+> This repository has the development of the Algorithms discipline project of the Technologist Course in Systems Analysis and Development, semester 2024.2, which consists in analysis of ordenaded algorithms in two programming linguage(C and Java), seeking critical improvement in relation to the efficiency of these algorithms through their complexities and learning how and when we should best use them.
 ## Algorithms that will be Analyzed
 > 1. Bubble Sort
 > 2. Insertion Sort